By Rabbi Elie Mischel

 “What was it about Deborah’s character that allowed her to be a prophetess over Israel and to judge them?
 After all, wasn’t Phineas the son of Elazar still alive at the time?
 Calling heaven and earth as witness, I hereby testify that whether gentile or Jew, man or woman, slave or maidservant, the spirit of God rests upon a person only in accordance with their deeds!”
 (Tanna Dvei Eliyahu Rabba 9)

 Deborah the prophetess teaches us a critically important life lesson.
-Every human being, regardless of our gender, skin color or nationality, is judged by God according to his or her individual merits.
+Every human being, regardless of gender, skin color or nationality, is judged by God according to his or her individual merits.
 Every one of us can choose to dedicate our lives to serving God, and every one of us can become a leader!

-Men and women are different, of course, and so are Jews and gentiles.
+Men and women are different, of course, and so are Jews and Gentiles.
 God has given each of us a unique role to play.
 But as Deborah proves, every human being can draw close to God; it’s up to us to make it happen!